Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: X-ray Gas Modeling

-where $F_{\rm line,\texttt{LOW}}$ and $F_{\rm line,\texttt{HIGH}}$ are the modeled fluxes of each component.
 We solve for the emitting areas by fitting the Neon, Magnesium, and Silicon bands simultaneously, using the \texttt{SciPy} \texttt{differential\_evolution}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential\_evolution.html}} algorithm with geometric constraints as bounds.
+The \texttt{differential\_evolution} method is a global, population-based optimization algorithm that explores the full parameter space without requiring initial guesses or assuming local convexity of the solution.
+This approach is well suited for our problem, where the emitting areas are subject to physical bounds and the parameter space may contain multiple local minima.
 Uncertainties are estimated by perturbing the observed luminosities within their measurement errors and repeatedly re-optimizing in a Monte Carlo framework.

 For 2MASX~J130038, only one photoionized component is required (Section~\ref{sec:physical}), so only a single emitting area is fitted.
 The resulting areas and masses are summarized in Table~\ref{tab:x-ray_masses}.